izzypt/Certified_Solutions_Architectet_SAA-C03/README.md

 Most AWS services are region-scoped.

-### how to choose an AWS Region ?
+### How to choose an AWS Region

- If you need to launch a new app, where to do it ?
-Take into account:
+When launching a new application, selecting the right AWS Region is a key architectural decision.
+Consider the following factors:

+### Compliance & data residency
+Data governance, legal, and regulatory requirements may dictate where data can be stored and processed.
- - Compliance (data governance and legal requirements: f.example: data must never leave a region without explicit permission)
+Example: sensitive data must not leave a specific region without explicit authorization.

- - Proximity to customers : reduced latency
+Proximity to customers

- - Available services within a Region: new services and new features aren't available in every Region.

- - Pricing: prices varies from region to region and is transparent in the service pricing page.
+ - Choosing a region close to your users reduces network latency and improves application performance.

+Service availability
+ - Not all AWS services, features, or instance types are available in every region.
+New services are often released in a subset of regions first.

+Pricing
+ - AWS pricing varies by region.
+Costs are transparent and published on each service’s pricing page, so regional cost differences should be factored into your decision.

-### AWS Availability Zones
+### AWS Availability Zones (AZs)

-Each region has many availability zones ( min : 3, max : 6)
+Each AWS Region consists of multiple Availability Zones (typically 3 to 6).

-Each Availability Zone (AZ) is one or more discrete data center with redudant power, networking and connectivity.
+An Availability Zone is one or more physically separate data centers with:

-They are separated from each other, so that they're isolated from disasters.
+- Independent power

+- Independent networking

+- Redundant connectivity

+Availability Zones are isolated from one another to reduce the impact of failures, natural disasters, or other incidents, while still being close enough to provide low-latency connectivity.

+Designing applications across multiple AZs increases high availability and fault tolerance.

-### AWS Point of Presence (Edge Locations)
+### AWS Points of Presence (Edge Locations)

-- Amazon has 400+ points of presence (400+ Edge locations & 10+ Regional Caches) in 90+ cities across 40+ countries.
+AWS operates 400+ Points of Presence, including:

+- 400+ Edge Locations

+- 10+ Regional Edge Caches

+These are distributed across 90+ cities in 40+ countries.

+Edge Locations are used primarily by services like Amazon CloudFront, AWS WAF, Shield, and Route 53 to:

+- Cache content closer to end users

--
+- Reduce latency

+- Improve global performance and resilience

+### IAM (Identity and access management) & AWS CLI

+It's a global service.

+We can manage users, create them and assign them to groups.

+The root account is used to refer to the account you initial create, shouldn't be used or shared.

+You should create user.. people within your organization which can be grouped.

+Groups can only contain users, not other groups.

+A user can belong to multiple groups.

+By creating groups we can manage permissions